Rhea

 location: Tilly’s Escape [Baltimore, MD]

-[Untitled] is a developing performance and installation project that reimagines the story of Tilly, an enslaved woman who escaped by water in 1853, as a sonic meditation on freedom, ecology, and memory.
-Through this research, Beckett begins translating plant data, field recordings, and video from the landscape into a musical score, creating the foundation for a visual soundscape that renders environment as narrative.
+[Untitled] is a developing performance and installation that reimagines the story of Tilly, an enslaved woman who sought freedom by water in Baltimore in 1853, as a sonic meditation on freedom, ecology, and memory.

 Image 1: Untitled,Rhea Beckett, digital photography 2025